Ruslan Khasbulatov: Entry into political life

 In the late 1980s, Khasbulatov began to work closely with rising maverick in the Communist Party Boris Yeltsin.
 He was elected to the Congress of People's Deputies of the Russian SFSR in 1990.
-He followed Yeltsin in the successful resistance to the putsch attempt in 1991.
+He followed Yeltsin in the successful resistance to the coup attempt in 1991.
 He quit the Communist Party in August 1991, and on 29 October 1991, he was elected speaker of the Supreme Soviet of RSFSR.

 1993 Constitutional Crisis

 Khasbulatov had been an ally of Yeltsin in this period, and played a key role in leading the resistance to the 1991 coup attempt.
 However, he and Yeltsin drifted apart following the collapse of the Soviet Union at the end of 1991.

 After the collapse of the USSR, Khasbulatov consolidated his control over the Russian parliament and became the second most powerful man in Russia after Yeltsin himself.
 Among other factors, the escalating clash of egos between Khasbulatov and Yeltsin led to the Russian constitutional crisis of 1993, in which Khasbulatov (along with Vice-President Alexander Rutskoy) led the Supreme Soviet of Russia in its power struggle with the president, which ended with Yeltsin's violent assault on and subsequent dissolution of the parliament in October 1993.

 Khasbulatov was arrested along with the other leaders of the parliament.
 In 1994, the newly elected Duma pardoned him along with other key leaders of the anti-Yeltsin resistance.